kaustubh57/reactjs-experiments/README-reactjs-learning.md

     - handleEvent, onEvent, and this.props.onEvent
     - this.props.children
     - defaultProps
+    - A React component should use *props* to store information that can be changed, but can only be changed by a *different* component.
   - State management ([this.state](https://www.codecademy.com/courses/react-101/lessons/this-state))
     - Setting initial state
     - Access a Component's state